 I have put material about recovery from workplace bullying and developing a bully-proof mindset into the public domain via social media.
 You can access many articles, as well as an audio presentation Recovery from Workplace Bullying, via the downloads link below.
 Other links will take you to my books or to an audio download about the themes from Building Influence in the Workplace: How to Gain and Retain Influence at Work.

-Originally from St Athan near Cardiff, I run my business from a non-commercial farm in Yorkshire where I keep a small flock of Welsh and Scottish mountain sheep until the last of them passed away and now use the fields for hay and running my dog.
+Originally from St Athan near Cardiff, I run my business from a non-commercial farm in Yorkshire.
+I kept a flock of pet Welsh and Scottish mountain sheep until the last of them passed away and now use the fields for hay and running my dog.

 Qualifications and Memberships

 I qualified as a chartered psychologist in 1991, and am an Associate Fellow of the British Psychological Society (AFBPsS), from January 2022 will be a member of the BPS’s Special Group in Coaching Psychology, and a general member in the BPS’s Division of Occupational Psychology.